DiamondLightSource/diffcalc/doc/source/youmanual.rst

    Recalculating UB matrix.
    NOTE: A new UB matrix will not be automatically calculated when the orientation reflections are modified.

-Refining UB matrix from reflection
+Refining UB matrix with one reflection
 ----------------------------------

 UB matrix elements can be refined to match diffractometer settings and crystal orientation experimentally